neelkamath/kotlinconf-explorer/CONTRIBUTING.md

 ```
 `<GRADLE> browserProductionWebpack`
 ```
-Creates the production build in `build/distributions/`.
+Saves the production build to `build/distributions/`.